shredEngineer/MagnetiCalc/README.md

 ToDo
 ----

+**General**
 * Add installation instructions for Windows, ensure consistent PyQt5 look and feel.

-* Add support for modeling of core material saturation and hysteresis effects.
-* Add support for selective display over a portion of the metric range, in order to get a kind of iso-contour display.
+**Functional**
 * Add support for multiple wires, study mutual induction.
+* Add support for multiple current values and animate the resulting fields.
+* Add support for modeling of core material saturation and hysteresis effects ([Landau–Lifshitz–Gilbert equation](https://en.wikipedia.org/wiki/Landau%E2%80%93Lifshitz%E2%80%93Gilbert_equation)).

+**Usability**
+* Add stationary coordinate system and ruler in the bottom left corner.
+* Add support for selective display over a portion of the metric range, enabling a kind of iso-contour display.

+**Known Bugs**
+* Fix issue where the points of a sampling volume with *fractional* resolution are not always spaced equidistantly for some sampling volume dimensions.
+* Fix delayed GUI start-up when loading "complex" files.
+* Fix missing scaling of VisPy markers when zooming.
+* Fix unnecessary shading of VisPy markers.

+**Code Quality**
+* Add type hints where they are missing.

 Video
 -----